SophieNguyen113/Personal-Finance-Manager/CONTRIBUTING.md

 ## Reporting Bugs

-If you encounter any bugs or issues while using Mobile App Development Fall 2024 Project 1, please report them by [creating an issue]() on GitHub.
+If you encounter any bugs or issues while using Personal Finance Manager, please report them by [creating an issue](https://github.com/SophieNguyen113/Personal-Finance-Manager/issues) on GitHub.
 Make sure to include as much detail as possible, including steps to reproduce the issue.

 ## Contact